 |Guidance and tools||Documents that provide organizations with tips and explanations to help them understand specific reporting requirements or to support their reporting process.|

 |Research and insights||Thought leadership, research or discussion papers that provide insights into climate-related disclosure.|

 |Webinars and videos||Webinars that address the themes or subjects of the TCFD recommendations, including informative videos that have been created to help companies understand the TCFD recommendations and related themes.|

 |Upcoming events||Any upcoming events being held in relation to the TCFD recommendations (or related themes) and hosted by organizations other than the TCFD.
 For events held by the TCFD, please check the TCFD website.|

 Who operates the Hub?

-CDSB has worked with the TCFD to develop this website, but CDSB retains all operation of the platform.
+CDSB has worked with the TCFD to develop this website, and after the consolidation of CDSB, CDP retains all operations of the platform.

 The TCFD Knowledge Hub has been kindly supported by a number of funders including Bloomberg Philanthropies, Finance Dialogue, EU LIFE Programme, and UK PACT.